 If you are a veteran you are basically charged one month of entitlement for each month of full-time training you take.

 If you are on active duty and you go to school full-time for four months, but your tuition is only $1,000, you will still be charged for four months of your 36 month entitlement.
 In this example a "month" actually does mean a month.

-You can apply for the GI Bill by filling out and following the instructions on VA Form 22-1990, Application for Education Benefits.
+You can apply for the GI Bill online by going to the VA's VONAPP website and completing an online application.
 For more details, see the Post-9/11 GI Bill Application Process and get started using your benefits today!